-"I have never for one moment regretted going upon the stage; neither have I ever cast one longing look back have I ever cast one longing look back at the old society days, nor even thought with pleasure of the so-called social triumph I was said to have made.
-I look upon those things as hollow and utterly vapid; they mean absolutely nothing.
-It is nine years since I left New York, and I have lost all interest in the city's social set.
+"I have never for one moment regretted going upon the stage; neither have I ever cast one longing look back at the old society days, nor even thought with pleasure of the so-called social triumph I was said to have made.
+I look upon those things as hollow and utterly vapid; they mean lost all interest in the city's social set.
 Indeed, I care as little for them as they care for me.
-First of all, let me say that I was much amused at something said in the papers a few days ago about Mr. James Erown Potter's posing as a saint, keeping his ter's posing as a saint, keeping his home ready for my return at any time I chose to come back.
-It is very nice of Mr. Potter to express such sieldy sentiment.
-That house and home hap-pens to be mine, as well as everything in the house.
+First of all, let me say that I was much amused at something said in the papers a few days ago about Mr. James Brown Pothome ready for my return at any time of Mr. Potter to express such sickly sentiment.
+That house and home happens to be mine, as well as everything n the house.
 It was given to me by Pierre Lorillard for the successful work I did in getting people to join the Tuxedo club.
-"My ideas of life and those of the

-Potters were at variance.
+"My ideas of life and those of the Potters were at variance.
 I was brought up to think that life was real and that love ruled the world.
-The Potters lived only for outside show, always seemed to be afraid to appear natural and were always at swords' points with one another. nothing natural, nothing genuine in this new life I was leading.
+The Potters lived only for outside show, always seemed to be afraid to appear natural and were always at swords' points with one another.
+There was nothing natural, nothing genuine in this new life I was leading.
 All was conventional, all surface.
-My enthusithe Potters.
-My success in private the atricals paved the way to something better, and one day, sick and weary of all the mockety, tired of the constant fault-finding to which I was compelled to submit, tired of going out with a smiling face and a breaking heart, tired of the spubs of the Potters, who are always jealous of each other, tired of genteel poverty, I walked out of that home Mr. Potter is keeping for me and left everything behind me.
+My enthusiasm and naturalness were chilled by the Potters.
+My success in private theatricals paved the way to something better, and one day, sick and weary of all the mockery, tired of the constant fault-finding to which I was compelled to submit, tired of going out with a smiling face and a breaking heart, tired of the snubs of the Potters, who are always jealous of each other, tired of genteel poverty, I walked out of that home Mr. Potter is keeping for me and left everything behind me.
 I have never been permitted to go back to get my belongings, and not even as much as a pair of sleeve buttons has ever been sent me.
-I agerificed little to gain the glorious heritage of honest independence.
+I sacrificed little to gain the glorious heritage of honest independence."